mvoseismic/getnPlot/README.md

-  --saverms      Save RMS of signals in a text file (default: False) --nochaff      Remove all labelling, titles (default: False) --noscnl       Remove scnl label in panel (default: False)
+  --saverms      Save RMS of signals in a text file (default: False) --nochaff      Remove all labelling, titles (default: False) --noscnl       Remove scnl label in panel (default: False) --heliwidth    Width (minutes) of helicorder plot (default: 15.0) --heliscale    Scaling of helicorder plot (default: 0.0) --printdatarange  Print out range of data for each channel (default: False)

 ```